DIY EUROKITCHEN_PART V: CABINET DOORS

 All 4 styles have squared outside edges and minimal or subdued interior trim.
 They will work well with our kitchen and make nice transitions from one panel to the next.

-Instead of having doors made, I made the labor intensive choice to make my own.
+Instead of having doors made, I made the labor intensive decision to make my own.
 I chose the mitered joint method, whereby each end piece is cut with a 45 degree angle to join with the opposing piece (See diagram).
 What made the joint work was use of a power tool called a Biscuit Joiner.
 This allows for a slot to be cut into each miter with a small horizontal circular saw blade.
 Then a special biscuit is inserted with glue and the 2 pieces then are locked together.

 Making The Cabinet Doors